 Automate the Accounting Cycle With Financial Software

-As a business grows, its number of daily financial transactions increases — as does the potential for errors, if recording each transaction manually.
-NetSuite’s Cloud Accounting Software automates and simplifies every step of the accounting cycle, from creating journal entries all the way to creating financial statements that reflect the business’s profitability, net worth and solvency.
-The software manages accounts payables and receivables, provides real-time dashboards and reporting capabilities, generates and disseminates financial statements in compliance with accounting regulations, and accelerates the financial close process.
-This automation saves accounting teams and bookkeepers time, reduces business costs and ensures more accurate financial reporting.
+NetSuite’s Cloud Accounting Software automates and simplifies every step of the accounting cycle, from creating journal entries all the way to creating financial statements that reflect the business’s profitability, net worth, and solvency.
+The software manages accounts payable and receivable, provides real-time dashboards and reporting capabilities, generates and disseminates financial statements in compliance with accounting regulations, and accelerates the financial close process.
+This automation saves accounting teams and bookkeepers time, reduces business costs, and facilitates more accurate financial reporting.

-The accounting cycle is a series of steps that begins the moment a transaction is made and culminates when a business closes its books at the end of an accounting period.
-From recording journal entries and posting to the general ledger to calculating a trial balance to analyzing results and correcting errors to issuing financial statements, each and every step in the cycle is essential to ensure the highest level of accuracy.
-Automation eliminates the need for a significant amount of manual intervention, therefore expediting the process so businesses can close their books with confidence.
+The accounting cycle is a series of steps that begin the moment a transaction occurs and culminates when a business closes its books at the end of an accounting period.
+From recording journal entries and posting to the general ledger to calculating a trial balance and analyzing results to correcting errors and issuing financial statements, each and every step in the cycle is essential to help provide the highest level of accuracy.
+Automation eliminates the need for a significant amount of manual intervention, thereby expediting the process so businesses can close their books with confidence.

 #1 Cloud